Lentil soup is a nutritional powerhouse.

 - Optional: Any greens you’d like to add, look for something in-season and a good price at the store.
 Spinach is always a great option and has a mild flavor, you’ll need about one handful of washed greens per person.

-- Spread the lentils out on a large sheet tray and pick out any debris (aka anything that doesn’t look like a lentil.)
+- Spread the lentils out on a large sheet tray and pick anything that doesn’t look like a lentil.
 Legumes are harvested and stored in large quantities and sometimes little rocks or other things make their way in the bag.
+Newer harvesting methods mean less chance of debris, so I rarely find anything but it's good to check.

-- Drain the lentils and rinse them well before using.
+- Rinse and strain the lentils well before using.

-- While the lentils soak, heat the olive oil over medium heat in a large soup pot.
-Add the chopped onion, carrot and celery and cook until tender, about 5 minutes.
+- Heat the olive oil over medium to medium-high heat in a large soup pot.
+Add the chopped onion, carrot, celery, and a large pinch of sea salt and cook until tender, about 5 minutes.

-- Add garlic, cumin, oregano and pinch of both salt and black pepper to the pot.
+- Turn the heat to medium-low and add garlic, cumin, oregano and pinch of both salt and black pepper to the pot.
 Stir and let cook another 3-5 minutes until the mixture is well combined and very fragrant.
-Be careful not to burn the garlic–turn the heat down if necessary.
+Garlic burns very easily so adjust the heat down if necessary.

-- Add the bay leaf, rest of the salt and pepper, stock, water and soaked, rinsed lentils to the pot and bring to a full boil, then reduce the heat to a simmer.
+- Add the bay leaf, rest of the salt and pepper, stock, water and rinsed lentils to the pot.
+Turn to high heat and bring to a full boil, then reduce the heat to a simmer (about medium-low).
 The amount of salt you need will depend on what type of stock you use; start with one teaspoon and add more later to taste if desired.

 - Add the tomatoes (if using) and let the pot simmer for about 40-50 minutes or until the lentils are soft.